Homepage > Education and Learning > Schools > Find a School > School Search

 Children are accompanied and collected from their classroom doors at the start and end of the day.
 Staff will only hand children over to people that they know unless they have been informed of a different arrangement.
 If an unknown person comes to collect a child, parents/carers will be contacted before a child is allowed to leave school premises.

 During play times, a member of staff from each classroom will be on duty to ensure that children are safe and can receive first aid attention immediately should it be needed.
+Staff regularly receive first aid training.

 PE sessions are only taught by teaching staff or trained outside professionals such as sports coaches.
 Risk assessments are undertaken and updated regularly for the different PE areas within school, such as the all weather pitch, sports field and school hall.